Introduction to Education In Barbados

-Since the introduction of free secondary education in Barbados in the 1950s, the Government of Barbados has continued to ensure the education of every child on the island up to secondary level.
+Since the introduction of free secondary education in Barbados in the 1950s, the Governments of Barbados have continued to ensure the education of every child on the island up to secondary level.
 That being so, it is compulsory for children living in Barbados, between the ages of 5-16, to be in school.

 Students wear uniforms to school in Barbados and there are dress codes to which every child is expected to adhere at both private and public schools.
 Schools begin between 8.00am and 9.00am and finish between 2.00pm and 3.00pm.

-Most children in Barbados attend pre-schools and there are a number of Private Day Care with Pre Schools attached to them throughout the island and they are listed in this section.
+Most children in Barbados attend pre-schools and there are a number of Private Day Care with Pre Schools attached to them throughout the island and some of them are listed in this section of this web site.

 Students have the option of attending private primary or government primary schools.
 If the student is entering a government primary school, it is expected that he or she attends the primary school closest to his/her home.

 Primary school students benefit from low cost school meals.

 Children move from primary school at the age of eleven after completing a local secondary school entry exam usually referred to as 'The Common Entrance Exam' (CEE) that test their skills in English Language and Mathematics.
 Children are then placed at a secondary school according to their performance in the CEE.
 It should be noted that some children are allowed to take this exam a year earlier or a year later.

-The average student spends five years at secondary school before writing the regional Caribbean Examination Council Examinations (CXC/CSEC).
+The average student spends five or six years at secondary school before writing the regional Caribbean Examination Council Examinations (CXC/CSEC).
 Some students spend an additional two years in 6th form at the end of which they write advance exams that are equivalent to an Associate Degree.

 Students in the secondary schools gain from a text book scheme that allows for books at a minimal cost.
 All school children ride free to and from school on the government owned buses.